-For baby everything is new, everything… nothing is predictable.
+For your baby everything is new, everything… nothing is predictable.

 When someone drops a rubber ball on the floor, you know it will bounce back up and continue to do so a few times.
 If someone jumps up, you know they will come back down; you know what follows.

-During the previous leaps, baby was able to see patterns and notice transitions, not only visually but also in sound, smell, texture and movement.
-Baby can understand the world better now as they start to experiment with events.
+During the previous leaps, your baby was able to see patterns and notice transitions, not only visually but also in sound, smell, texture, and movement.
+Your baby can understand the world better now as they start to experiment with events.

-At 26 weeks of age, baby should start to show signs of another mental leap.
+At 26 weeks of age, they should start to show signs of another mental leap.
 You will see them trying to do many new things.

-Baby may or may not be crawling yet but they are a lot more mobile as they learn how to coordinate movement.
-Baby is now making connections and understanding the relationships of this world.
+Your baby may or may not be crawling yet, but they are a lot more mobile as they learn how to coordinate movement.
+They are now making connections and understanding the relationships of this world.

 The most significant of these is that of distance.
-We take distance for granted but it is and alarming discovery for baby.
-The world is suddenly much bigger and considering they have no way of getting to things further than an arms length away, sometimes terrifying.
+We take distance for granted, but it is an alarming discovery for them.
+The world is suddenly much bigger and considering they have no way of getting to things further than an arm’s length away, sometimes terrifying.

-If mommy goes to the next room, it might as well be China as far as baby is concerned.
+If the mommy goes to the next room, it might as well be China as far as their baby is concerned.

 Baby will also undergo a growth spurt at 6 months of age.
 They may wake up more frequently at night

-Baby may start to wake up more frequently at night.
+Your baby may start to wake up more often at night.
 This is due to development and has nothing to do with you.

-After 36 to weeks, you will start to notice that your baby becomes very methodical.
+After 37 weeks, you will start to notice that your baby becomes very methodical.
 They pick up tiny specs off the floor and study them and try to taste them.
-Baby may also rearrange food and touch it to feel the texture, or squish a banana just to feel it pass through their fingers.
-For mom, this is less than ideal, but you’ll find baby studiously investigating the mess they are making.
+Your baby may also rearrange food and touch it to feel the texture, or squish a banana just to feel it pass through their fingers.
+For the mom, this is less than ideal, but you’ll find baby studiously investigating the mess they are making.

 The leap into categories affects all senses.

 Growth spurt.
-Hang in there, baby will wake up more frequently and may be fussier than usual.
+Hang in there, they will wake up more frequently and may be fussier than usual.